-Since driving on public streets and highways is considered a privilege and not a right, a number of different actions can lead to a driver's license suspension.
-Some of these actions, such as failure to pay child support or a conviction on drug charges, are not even related to driving.
-This article covers the various types of conduct that may result in your driver's license being suspended.
-These actions vary from state to state (see State DMV Offices for state-specific driver's license laws and regulations).
+Since driving on public streets and highways is considered a privilege and not a right, a number of different actions can lead to a suspended driver's license.
+Some of these actions are not even related to driving.
+For example, a driver's license can be suspended because of a conviction on drug charges or failure to pay child support.
+This article covers the various types of conduct that generally may result in your driver's license being suspended.
+These vary from state to state, so it's best to visit FindLaw's State DMV Offices section for state-specific driver's license laws and regulations.

 Driving-Related Grounds for Suspension

-All 50 states (and the District of Columbia) suspend the licenses of drivers convicted of a DUI who have accumulated a certain number of traffic ticket points or "countable" violations, while most states provide for license revocation for motorists convicted of driving with a suspended driver's license.
-Also, all states have so-called implied consent laws, whereby motorists may obtain a driver's license with the understanding that they must comply with a breathalyzer or similar alcohol test if prompted by an officer.
+All 50 states and the District of Columbia suspend the licenses of drivers convicted of a DUI who have accumulated a certain number of traffic ticket points or "countable" violations, while most states provide for license revocation for motorists convicted of driving with a suspended driver's license.
+All states also have so-called implied consent laws, whereby motorists may obtain a driver's license with the understanding that they must comply with a breathalyzer or similar alcohol test if prompted by an officer.
 Failure to comply with a testing request by an officer usually results in an automatic suspension.

-Other driving-related offenses which can result in a driver's license suspension include the following:
+Other driving-related offenses that can result in a driver's license suspension include the following:

 - Reckless driving